ross-a/ob-odin/README.md

 then C-c C-c to check, compile and run to get results

-note: import "core:fmt" gets included by default and code is wrapped in a main proc()
+note: wraps up code in main and imports "core:fmt" if there is no main proc()